 There are two ways to about converting the ISOs.
 The easier method, which I had mixed success with, is to use:

 This will convert the ISO into the correct format.
 It'll rename the original iso to

 .iso.old and place in the build folder the converted ISO.

 A few tips:

-XEMU is a fickle beast, it's best to quit it and reopen it after changing settings.
-If you try an ISO that does not work, you'll need to quit and reopen the app with a working ISO.
-Don't expect perfect emulation as Xemu is still actively being developed.
-I found NBA Street Vol 2 playable but annoying crackles in the audio.
+XEMU is a fickle beast; quitting it and reopening it after changing settings is best.
+If you try an ISO that does not work, you must quit and reopen the app with a working ISO.
+Don't expect perfect emulation, as Xemu is still actively being developed.
+I found NBA Street Vol. 2 playable, but there are annoying crackles in the audio.